 What Happens If You Drive High in Fairview Heights?

-Illinois happens to be one of the few states that include drug use in its written DUI laws.
+Illinois happens to be one of the few states that include driving high in its written DUI laws.
 If you do use marijuana, this is a blog that you are going to want to follow.
 With Illinois having its laws, there will be different rules from state to state.
 To understand the various rules of the road, continue reading.

 When it comes to driving under the influence in Illinois, alcohol, drugs, or intoxicating compounds fall under this category.
 In Illinois, the law allows its authorities to charge a person with a DUI if your Blood Alcohol Concentration measures 0.08% or higher.
 They can also charge you anytime that they have reason to believe that substances are impairing your ability to drive.
 This is the case since no one reacts to alcohol or other drugs the same.
 This is the same for marijuana.
 This also includes any prescription medications.
 This is substantial, especially if you are mixing this with alcohol.